This zippy African condiment makes everything taste better. Full of fabulous

-I was turned on to this zippy African condiment by a recipe in Taste & Travel International magazine, and just had to share it.
-This is my take on the recipe.
-Full of fabulous flavour rather than fat or calories, Dhania Sauce is a thin condiment.
+flavour rather than fat or calories, Dhania Sauce is a thin condiment.
 (Mint sauce, albeit even thinner, comes to mind as a comparison.)
-You may spoon Dhania Sauce over fish, chicken or beef, or add some to soup or cheesy dishes.
-It makes everything tastes better.
+You may spoon it over fish, chicken or beef, or add some to soup or cheesy dishes.
+Adapted from a recipe in Taste & Travel International magazine.

 2 large cloves garlic

 4 oz (125 g) cilantro leaves + tender stems (1/2 large bunch)

 1/4 cup (60 mL) each: lemon juice, white vinegar